jjelliott/quake-one-click/README.md

 ### Installation

-Obtain the appropriate binary for your system.

-On Linux, place the binary on your path.
-On Windows, place the binary where you want it.
+#### Windows
+Download the Windows package and extract it to the desired location.

-Run the binary and set up the configuration via menu.
+Run the binary (`q1-installer.exe`) and set up the configuration via menu.
 You must install the handler and set the quake paths.

-Once setup, one-click links should work.

-Windows users: If you move `q1-installer.exe` you _must_ re-run the handler installation.
+If you move `q1-installer.exe` you _must_ re-run the handler installation.

+#### Linux
+Install Java 17 or higher and download the Java package.
+Extract to desired location.

+Run `java -jar /path/to/q1-installer.jar` and set up the configuration via menu.
+You must install the handler and set the quake paths.

 ## Development